VentGrey/Epitaph/README.md

 # Epitaph

-*Version: 0.7.1 - "The sunlight brightly gleams."*
+*Version: 0.8.2 - "If we make it, we can all sit back and laugh."*

 > Confusion, will be my epitaph...🎶